-- Please inform your MRI scheduling representative if you have a pacemaker, metal fragments in your eyes or body, or types of aneurysm clips and implants.
+- Inform the MRI scheduler if you have a pacemaker, metal fragments in your eyes or body, or any aneurysm clips and implants.
 The team will take precautions to keep you safe.

-- You may wear normal street clothes as long as they do not contain any metal, including zippers, snaps, buttons, and metallic thread.
-You will also be asked to remove all jewelry, glasses, dentures, loose change, wallets, bank or credit cards, wigs, etc. This is to keep you safe!
+- You will also be asked to remove all jewelry, glasses, dentures, loose change, wallets, bank or credit cards, wigs, etc. This is to keep you safe!

 - If you are on medications, you can continue to take them as prescribed.
 If you have pain medication, you should also take these so your exam will be more comfortable, as you will have to lie still during the exam.

-- When ready for your MRI, you will be asked to lie on the table either head or feet first depending on the type of exam.
-The table will then move the part of the body being scanned to the center of the magnet.
-You will hear a loud knocking/buzzing as you are being scanned.
-Due to the loud noises you will be given earplugs to wear.
+- When ready for your MRI, you will be asked to lie on your back on the table The table will then move the part of the body being scanned to the center of the MRI scanner.

 A digital X-ray (digital radiology) is a form of X-ray imaging where digital X-ray sensors are used in place of traditional photographic film.
 Digital X-ray is used to diagnose conditions by taking pictures of the inside of the body.